hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

-As is the case with other schema objects, we don't track dependencies at DDL time, mainly due to the lack of a consistent transactional metadata store, so if the type a type or mapping depends on is modified or dropped later, it will fail at run-time when that mapping is used.
+As is the case with other schema objects, we don't track dependencies at DDL time, mainly due to the lack of a consistent transactional metadata store, so if the type a type or mapping depends on is modified or dropped later, it will not fail when the type is dropped, but at run-time when that type is about to be used and is missing.

 ## Behavior of custom types